NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

         an error when the input vectors are the same.
 Previously, it incorrectly raised an error by summing the elements of the difference vector.
-The function has been fixed to compute the magnitude of the difference vector and only raise an error if that magnitude is zero.
-This test provides input vectors that used to erroneously return errors and checks that the errors are no longer raised.
+The function has been fixed to compute the magnitude of the difference vector and only raises an error if that magnitude is zero.
+This test provides input vectors that are used to erroneously return errors and checks that the errors are no longer raised.
         """